iwasrobbed/Swift-CheatSheet/README.md

 }
 ```

-Switch statements in Swift do not fall through the bottom of each case and into the next one by default.
+Switch statements in Swift do not fall through the bottom of each case and into the next one by default (unless you make that happen using the `fallthrough` statement).
 Instead, the entire switch statement finishes its execution as soon as the first matching switch case is completed, without requiring an explicit `break` statement.
 This makes the switch statement safer and easier to use than in C, and avoids executing more than one switch case by mistake.

 #### Exiting Loops